Salsa Verde Asada

-Salsa Verde Asada is, as it sounds, a green chili sauce made with roasted fresh green chilies (jalapeno, serrano, Sandia), garlic, tomatillos, onion and cilantro.
+Salsa Verde Asada or Roasted Green Sauce is, as it sounds, a green chili sauce made with roasted fresh green chilies (jalapeno, serrano, Sandia), garlic, tomatillos, onion, and cilantro.
 This sauce, or a version thereof, is offered in almost every Mexican restaurant in the country.
 To ease spiciness, remove the seeds and pith from the chilies before adding them.
 Jalapenos are traditional, but serranos are also widely used.
-I prefer my chili verde with spice, so I leave the seeds and pith.
+I prefer my chili Verde with spice, so I leave the seeds and pith.
 Char the ingredients before processing the sauce in a blender or traditional molcajete to bring full flavors to the salsa.
-When you remove seeds from any pepper, always wash your hands thoroughly afterwards to remove the chili oil.
+When you remove roots from any pepper, always wash your hands thoroughly afterward to remove the chili oil.
 Do not touch your eyes or any sensitive skin.
-It will burn and the pain will linger.
+It will burn, and the pain will linger.

 Green Tomato vs. Tomatillo

-In this recipe I’m adding 1/2 charred green tomato which is optional.
-I have green tomatoes available to me this spring, so I experimented adding them in.
-The taste and appearance was great.
-Often, in recipes poorly translated from Spanish to English, a tomatillo is often referred to as a green tomato.
-Tomatillos are not proper tomatoes.
-While they are both in the nightshade family, tomatillos are the fruit of a completely different plant, and have a papery covering on the outside.
+In this recipe, I’m adding 1/2 charred green tomato, which is optional.
+I have green tomatoes available to me this spring, so I experimented with adding them in.
+The taste and appearance were excellent.
+In recipes poorly translated from Spanish to English, a tomatillo is often referred to as a green tomato.
+However, tomatillos are not proper tomatoes.
+While they are both in the nightshade family, tomatillos are the fruit of a completely different plant and have a papery covering on the outside.
 Green tomatoes are unripened regular tomatoes.
 Both are very tart, but the green tomato can become sweeter when cooked.

 A Word On Charring

-An efficient way to char these vegetables is to split them in half, and char both sides at the same time.
-In the case of the tomatillos, if they are too small to split, you can roast them whole and turn them over half way through the charring process.
+An efficient way to char these vegetables is to split them in half and sear both sides simultaneously.
 You can and should remove the skins from the green chilies, but don’t spend too much time getting every little piece of charred skin off.
 A bit of charred skin left on will add to the rustic flavor.
-Additionally, pre-fired roasted green chilies can be purchased.
-These work great if you don’t want to go through the hassle of doing your own, but they are not always available (typically they are found in the Mexican frozen food section of grocery stores).
+Additionally, store-bought fire-roasted chilies are available in most markets.
+These work great if you don’t want to go through the hassle of doing your own, but they are not always available (typically, they are found in the Mexican frozen food section of grocery stores).
 Do keep the charred skins on the onions.
-This adds great flavor!
+The charring adds excellent flavor!
 However, be sure to remove the papery husks from garlic after roasting the cloves.
-This is easy to do since the cloves soften up after roasting.

 Salsa Verde Asada or Roasted Green Sauce